maxculen86/space-launches/README.md

 - Supports both table and grid view layouts
 - Implements infinite scrolling to load more launches as the user scrolls
 - Uses GraphQL for efficient data fetching
-- Fully typed with TypeScript
+- Fully typed with TypeScript codegen
 - Responsive design for various screen sizes

 ## Technologies Used